 Lawyer Kylie Hutchinson read a statement on behalf of the families outside of the Royal Courts of Justice in London in which they lamented the "shocking... level of security precautions" at the hotel at the time of the attack.

 Ms Hutchinson continued: "The level of terrorist threat in Tunisia had been escalating for some time prior to June 2015.

 "This includes the failed suicide bomb attack at a beach in Sousse.

-"Then, following the terrifying events at the Bardo Museum in March 2015, the Tunisian minister of tourism issued a letter requiring all hotels to improve security measures.
-"Tragically these steps were not implemented at the Imperial Marhaba Hotel."
+"Then, following the in March 2015, the Tunisian minister of tourism issued a letter requiring all hotels to improve security measures."Tragically these steps were not implemented at the Imperial Marhaba Hotel."

 She said tour operator TUI had said it was "unaware" of the letter.

 The Foreign Office advises against "all but essential travel" to the majority of Tunisia, and "against all travel" to the remaining parts.

 TUI is not now offering any holidays to Tunisia.